Please help us to help you experience a pleasant viewing and preserve art for the future generation.

 - Please do not make any noise that may disturb other visitors (the Museum reserves the right to have a discretionary policy regarding noise, i.e. loud shoes or headphone use)

-- Please do not use ballpoint-, ink-pens, or brushes that may mark and damage the exhibit.
+- Please do not use ballpoint-pens, ink-pens, brushes or mechanical pencils that may mark and damage the exhibit.

 - Please do not use penlights or torches; many exhibits are light sensitive.